university-of-york/uoy-app-course-search/README.md

 # Course Search

-This is the frontend for the Course Search application.
-It allows prospective students to view a list of courses at the University of York and follow links to course pages.
+This is the University of York's Course Search application.
+It allows prospective students to search for courses, view results, and follow links to course pages.

 ## Related Repos